-12.3 Eastern District Civic Amenity Site Joint Committee
+12.4 Eastern District Civic Amenity Site Joint Committee

 The Council, along with four other participating authorities, is represented on the Eastern District Civic Amenity Site Joint Committee, whose role it is to run the Eastern District Civic Amenity Site.
 Under an agreement between the Council and the other member authorities, the Council is the administering authority for the Eastern District Amenity Site.
 The Council is able to recharge the cost of the administration of the site, as well as disposal costs incurred, to all participating authorities, based on each authority's Rateable Value (excluding agricultural hereditaments), pro-rata.
 The Council is also the operator of the Eastern District Civic Amenity Site.
 As operator, the Council also charges the agreed fixed annual contractual amount to all participating authorities on the same Rateable Value basis.
+Some costs have been incurred in relation to a capital scheme to develop a replacement civic amenity site.
 The amounts rechargeable to other authorities in the year are shown below, along with any balance owed/due at year end.

-Local Authority Costs recoverable from participating local authorities Year End Balance regarding those costs As at 31 As at 31
+Costs recoverable from participating Year End Balance regarding those costs

+Local Authority local authorities As at 31 As at 31

-- 2020/21 2019/20 March 2021 March 2020
+2021/22 2020/21 March 2022 March 2021

 £'000 £'000 £'000 £'000

-Onchan District Commissioners 123 111 19 16
+Onchan District Commissioners 132 123 30 19

-Braddan Parish Commissioners 87 78 14 11
+Braddan Parish Commissioners 94 87 21 14

-Garff Commissioners 38 33 3 8
+Garff Commissioners 40 38 9 3

-Santon Parish Commissioners 12 10 3 2
+Santon Parish Commissioners 12 12 4 3

-260 232 39 37
+278 260 64 39

-12.4 Douglas Town Band
+12.5 Douglas Town Band

 The Council elects two councillors to represent it on the Douglas Town Band Committee.
-During 2018/19 the Council paid a grant to the Douglas Town Band and the Band performed at some civic events without charge.
-The arrangement was changed with effect from 2019/20 when the Council was invoiced a fee per performance.
+The band performs at some civic events and invoices the Council on a fee per performance basis.

-2020/21 £'000 2019/20 £'000 Payments for performances by the band 2 2
+2021/22 £'000 2020/21 £'000 Payments for performances by the band 2 2

-12.5 Burials Act Levies
+12.6 Burials Act Levies